Water Pressure Low in House Suddenly: Causes and Solutions

 • Test the water pressure and adjust further if necessary.

-4. Verify Main Shutoff Valve Position: A valve that is partially closed can limit water flow.
+4. Verify Main Shutoff Valve Position: A partially closed valve can limit water flow.
 To check:

 • Locate the main shutoff valve near your water meter.